lucasluqui/KnightLauncher/README.md

    - [Java](https://www.java.com/en/download/) installed.
 2. Download the latest Knight Launcher release ZIP file [here](https://github.com/lucasluqui/KnightLauncher/releases/latest).
 3. Extract the downloaded ZIP file to your Spiral Knights folder.
    - Windows: Steam installations can be found at `<Your Steam Folder>/steamapps/common/Spiral Knights`.
 Standalone installations can be found by right-clicking the Spiral Knights shortcut on your desktop and then clicking "Open File Location."
-You can also look for it at `<Your User Folder>\AppData\Local\Spiral Knights`.
+You can also look for it at `<Your User Folder>\AppData\LocalLow\spiral`.
    - macOS: Steam installations can be found at `/Users/<Your User Folder>/Library/Application Support/Steam/steamapps/common/Spiral Knights/`.
-Standalone installations can be found at `???`.
+Standalone installations can be found at `/Users/<Your User Folder>/Library/Application Support/spiral`.
 For both types of installations you'll find a `Spiral Knights.app` file which you need to open, then browse to `Contents/Resources/Java`, this is the game's folder.
    - Linux: Steam installations are not natively supported, but the launcher will still call Steam and launch through Proton if you place Knight Launcher's JAR file in the game's folder.
-Standalone installations are found at `???`.
+Standalone installations are found at your user's home folder then `.getdown/spiral`.
    - Bear in mind that these are the *usual* installation locations, your mileage may vary.
 4. Double-click the `KnightLauncher-x.x.x.jar` file (`x.x.x` will vary depending on the current version).
 The launcher should boot up.
 5. If nothing happens, double-click the `KnightLauncher_windows.bat` file or `KnightLauncher_mac_linux.sh` file depending on your operating system.